YogeshBabyOP/Technical-Blogs/python.md

     multiply (5, 5) # 25
     division (5, 5) #  1

-## another example with passing arguments
+## another example with passing of arguments.

      def carColor (color1, color2, color3):
           print("This is " + color1 + " color")